Skip to main content

 In that census, there was a child named Fred.
 Could that be Clara’s biological half-brother?
 It’s very possible.
 That would add even more complexity to the situation than we already have on hand (I will elaborate more in a future post.)

-As I worked on Rose’s timeline, I found myself wanting to skip over the timeline/research notes and immediately get to write about my findings.
-I came to realize the better strategy would be to extract the details, then put them into my research notes, write about what I found, what my thoughts are, and what record avenues to search for in my research report.
-I started to do that later on instead of just pushing through like I did in the beginning.
-Or, in other words, write as you go, is something I learned and remembered from watching Crista Cowan's YouTube videos nine years ago.
+As I worked on Rose’s timeline, I found myself wanting to skip ahead and immediately start to write about my findings.
+I came to realize the better strategy would be to extract the details, put them into my research notes, write about what I found, what my thoughts are, and what record avenues to search for in my research report.
+Or, in simpler terms: write as I go.
+That was something I learned and remembered after watching Crista Cowan's YouTube videos nine years ago.

 I’ll share about my findings and more background information in a future post.